MartinNohr/MagicImageWand/README.md

 The images are displayed using one or two 144 LED RGB pixel arrays.
 The processor is currently the TTGO with the TFT display.
 T-Display.
 It has a nice menu system and single button for control.
+This device can also be used as a simple light wand with color, saturation, and brightness controls.
+It has optional exFat reading to support SD cards >32GB.
+This is enabled with a switch in the .h file, USE_STANDARD_SD, set to 0.
+1 Uses the basic SD library.
+For exFat support this library must be included: https://github.com/greiman/SdFat The display is handled with this library: https://github.com/Bodmer/TFT_eSPI Put both these in the Arduino libraries folder, remove the -master from the folder name that is in the downloaded zip file.
+Two files need to be modified, user_setup.h and user_setup_select.h.

+In user_setup.h:
+Comment line: //#define ILI9341_DRIVER uncomment line: #define ST7789_DRIVER
+comment these lines:
+//#define TFT_CS   PIN_D8  // Chip select control pin D8
+//#define TFT_DC   PIN_D3  // Data Command control pin
+//#define TFT_RST  PIN_D4  // Reset pin (could connect to NodeMCU RST, see next line) Comment this line:
+//#define SPI_FREQUENCY  27000000

+In user_setup_select.h:
+uncomment:
+#include <User_Setups/Setup135_ST7789.h>